nrwl/nx/docs/shared/monorepo-ci-gitlab.md

 # Configuring CI Using GitLab and Nx

-There are two general approaches to setting up CI with Nx - using a single pipeline or using distributed task execution.
-For smaller repositories, a single pipeline is faster and cheaper, but once a full CI run starts taking 10 to 15 minutes, distributed task execution becomes the better option.
-Distributed task execution allows you to keep the CI pipeline fast as you scale.
+There are two general approaches to setting up CI with Nx - using a single job or distributing tasks across multiple jobs.
+For smaller repositories, a single job is faster and cheaper, but once a full CI run starts taking 10 to 15 minutes, using multiple jobs becomes the better option.
+Nx Cloud's distributed task execution allows you to keep the CI pipeline fast as you scale.
 As the repository grows, all you need to do is add more agents.

-## Single Pipeline
+## Process Only Affected Projects With One Job on GitLab

-Below is an example of a GitLab pipeline setup that runs on a single pipeline, building and testing only what is affected.
+Below is an example of an GitLab setup that runs on a single job, building and testing only what is affected.
+This uses the [`nx affected` command](/nx-cloud/features/affected) to run the tasks only for the projects that were affected by that PR.

 ```yaml {% fileName=".gitlab-ci.yml" %}
 image: node:18